Guide for Author

 Abbreviations

-Each abbreviation should be defined in parentheses together with its non-abbreviated term when it first appears in the text (except in the Title and Abstract).
-Abbreviations should be used only if they appear five or more times in the manuscript.
+Each abbreviation should be defined in parentheses together with its non-abbreviated term when it first appears in the text.
+Do not use abbreviations in the Title.
+The use of abbreviations is strongly discouraged in the Abstract.
+Any abbreviations used in the Abstract must be defined.
+Abbreviations should be used only if they appear five or more times in the main text, with some exceptions (e.g., abbreviations for proper nouns, abbreviations for clinical trials, etc.).

 Units, numbers and measurements